Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    ```

-1. Run the following to add `iptables` rules for control
+21. Run the following to add `iptables` rules for control.

    The range should include all NMN NCN IP addresses generated for the HAProxy ACL step.